unicef-dss/unicef-connect-easy-wp-smtp/readme.txt

 == Changelog ==

+= 1.3.9.1 =
+* Fixed potential vulnerability in import\export settings.

+= 1.3.9 =
+* Added Export\Import settings functionality.
+* Added option to delete all settings and deactivate plugin.

+= 1.3.8.1 =
+* Fixed incompatibility with WP versions older than 4.7.0 (thanks to stevendigital for reporting).

+= 1.3.8 =
+* Set reasonable timeout for SMTP server connection attempt.
+This prevents admin area from being locked up for too long if your SMTP server refuses connections.
+* Added spinner to indicate that test email is being sent.
+* "Send Test Email" button is now disabled if there are unsaved settings changes.
+* Minor settings page adjustments.

+= 1.3.7 =
+* Renamed SSL and TLS to what they actually are.

+= 1.3.6 =
+* SMTP Username and SMTP Host fields are no longer multiplying slashes (thanks to jstepak for reporting).
+* Added option to encrypt password using AES-256 encryption.
+This requires PHP 5.3+ and OpenSSL PHP extension to be enabled on the server.
+* Added clear message to indicate if test email was successfully sent or not.
+Now you don't have to figure this out from debug log :-)
+* Disabled browser autocomplete for username and password fields to prevent them from being replaced by WP login credentials (if those were saved in browser).
+* Removed duplicate items IDs from settings page to comply with HTML standards.

+= 1.3.5 =
+* Added configurable option to force replace From Name.
+The plugin was force-replacing it regardless before, now you can configure this (thanks to daymobrew).

+= 1.3.4 =
+* Fixed "Allow Insecure SSL Certificates" option was ignored (thanks to bogesman).
+* Added password gag explanation to SMTP Password field.
+* Added Support Forum link.
+* Some minor improvements to Settings page.

+= 1.3.3 =
+* Added option to allow insecure SSL certificate usage on SMTP server (thanks to ravipatel and bradclarke365).
+* Changing fields on Test Email tab is no longer shows "you have unsaved settings" notice.
+* Plugin is compatible again with WP version 4.3+ (thanks to lucrus for reporting).

+= 1.3.2 =
+* Hopefully fixed inability for plugin to save settings in some circumstances (thanks to all who kept reporting this issue).
+* The plugin is no longer failing if PHP mbstring extension is not installed on the server.
+* Settings page is using tabs now.
+* Fixed default settings were not set upon plugin activation.
+* Fixed some lines that couldn't be translated to other languages (thanks to jranavas).

+= 1.3.1 =
+* Fixed potential issue with passwords that had special characters.
+* Check if variables are set before interacting with them (removes PHP notices when WP debug mode is enabled) (thanks to rubas and matward).
+* Test email message body is no longer having excess slashes inserted (thanks to tdcsforeveryone).
+* Added option for plugin to block ALL emails if Domain Check option enabled and domain check fails (thanks to erikmolenaar).

+= 1.3.0 =
+* Plugin will display an error message if log file is not writeable when "Clear Log" is clicked.
+* Actual SMTP password is replaced by a gag on the settings page.
+* Fixed minor bug in Reply-To option handling (thanks to arildur).
+* Some improvements in developers-related options (thanks to erikmolenaar).

+= 1.2.9 =
+* Added additional setting option to deal with email aliases (thanks to bradclarke365).
+* Fixed "Reply-To" option wasn't saving if it is blank.

+= 1.2.8 =
+* New settings option to specify a reply-to email address.
+* There is a new settings option to enable debug logging.

+= 1.2.7 =
+* Added extra debug info (when test email function is used).
+This debug info will show more details if anything fails.
+This will be helpful to debug SMTP connection failure on your server.

+= 1.2.6 =
+* Some special characters in the password field were getting removed when the text sanitization was done.
+This has been improved.
+* The settings configuration will not be deleted if you deactivated the plugin.
+This will prevent configuration loss if you accidentally deactivate the plugin.

 = 1.2.5 =
 * Fixed possible XSS vulnerability with the email subject and email body input fields.